pharo-containers/Containers-Queue/README.md

 [![Pharo version](https://img.shields.io/badge/Pharo-7.0-%23aac9ff.svg)](https://pharo.org/download)
 [![Pharo version](https://img.shields.io/badge/Pharo-8.0-%23aac9ff.svg)](https://pharo.org/download)

 A queue support FIFO (first in first out) behavior.
+Now it is a bit limited so feel free to enhance it.

 This package is part of the Containers project: This project is to collect, clean, test and document alternate collection datastructures.
 Each package is modular so that users